zryska/Edge-Data-Store-Docs/Beta2/SDS/Units_of_Measure.md

 *****

-## Associating a unit of measure with a SdsType
+## Associate a unit of measure with an SdsType

-At [SdsType](xref:sdsTypes) creation, you can associate a SdsUom with a [SdsTypeProperty](xref:sdsTypes#sdstypeproperty).
+At [SdsType](xref:sdsTypes) creation, you can associate an SdsUom with a [SdsTypeProperty](xref:sdsTypes#sdstypeproperty).

-## Associating a unit of measure with a SdsStream
+## Associate a unit of measure with an SdsStream

-At [SdsStream](xref:sdsStreams) creation, you can override any unit of measure associated with a SdsTypeProperty belonging to the SdsType of the stream.
-This enables the reuse of a SdsType that may have default unit information associated with it already.
+At [SdsStream](xref:sdsStreams) creation, you can override any unit of measure associated with an SdsTypeProperty belonging to the SdsType of the stream.
+This enables the reuse of an SdsType that may have default unit information associated with it already.